nthskyradiated/DOS-kit/README.md

   \
    &nbsp;

-- Uses Shadcn-svelte as its component library.
+- Uses Shadcn-svelte for its component library and TailwindCSS for styling.
+  \
+   &nbsp;
+- Sveltekit Superforms for form handling.
   \
    &nbsp;